 It also features a large more traditional log cabin on wheels.
 All the cabins have a gallery of pictures and information for each one.
 You can find the article here.

 Building a cabin in the woods is an idyllic dream that many people have.

-Our article covers the legalities of building in a woods, the resources you’ll need to complete your build, advice on whether to build on or off the grid and the construction phase.
+Our article covers the legalities of building in woods, the resources you’ll need to complete your build, advice on whether to build on or off the grid, and the construction phase.

 Log Cabin Kits: The Definitive Buyers Guide